Seasons and Festivals

 Picture, Three Persons - The Trinity

 Artists down the ages have attempted to draw or paint many aspects of the Christian faith, not least the concept of the Trinity.
 One of the most famous is by Andrei Rublev, a medieval Russian icon painter who lived in the 14th century.
-His figures are always peaceful.
-This one is reckoned to show God the Father in the centre, God the Son on the left, and God the Holy Spirit on the right.
-The shape in the centre of the picture formed by the two side figure's bodies is that of a chalice which holds the wine that represents the blood of Jesus.
-(Return to top)
+His figures are always peaceful - this one is reckoned to show God the Father in the centre, God the Son on the left, and God the Holy Spirit on the right.
+The shape in the centre of the picture formed by the bodies of the two side figure's is that of a chalice which holds the wine that represents the blood of Jesus.

-The problem for all artists is that they can depict the three persons of the Trinity but it's very difficult to depict three persons in one unity!
+The problem for all artists is that they can depict three persons but it's very difficult to depict three persons in one unity!
 Depiction of three persons like this sometimes leads others to think Christians believe in three Gods.
-That's not true - Christians definitely believe that there is one and only one God.
-(Return to top)
+That's not true - Christians definitely believe that there is one and only one God

-One way to think of the Trinity is to consider water which can be solid - ice, liquid - water, and gaseous - steam.
-Three modes but one substance - water.
-Although this is a useful analogy, it's actually a heresy as it implies three 'modes' of one substance and not three separate parts of a whole.
-The better analogy is the 'Triquetra' figure shown above which has three separate arcs, but all three are necessary to make a single whole.
+One way to think of the Trinity is to consider water which can be ice, liquid, and steam.
+Three modes but one substance - H2O.
+Although this seems a useful example, it's actually a heresy as the three 'modes' can only exist at different times, whereas God is three parts of a single substance all at the same time.
+The better example is the 'Triquetra' figure shown above which has three separate arcs, but all are necessary to make a single whole.
 (Return to top)